Viktoria Winzer

 • A v B, Circuit Commercial Court (2024) – proprietary and contractual dispute between a digital e-wallet services provider and an electronic money institution concerning the repayment of sums and damages for wrongful termination.
 Assisted Cleon Catsambis as a pupil acting for the Defendant.

 Viktoria completed an MPhil at the University of Oxford in unjust enrichment and has published on this topic in the Law Quarterly Review (October 2022, cited in the current edition of Goff & Jones, The Law of Unjust Enrichment).
-She has also gained practical experience in this area, having assisted Peter de Verneuil Smith KC during pupillage in providing advice on liability in unjust enrichment in an HKIAC arbitration arising out of the fall-out between a commodities trading company and a Chinese state-owned enterprise over a joint venture agreement.
+She has also gained practical experience in this area, having assisted Peter de Verneuil Smith KC during pupillage in providing advice on liability in unjust enrichment in an HKIAC arbitration arising out of the falling-out between a commodities trading company and a Chinese state-owned enterprise over a joint venture agreement.

 • Vesnin v Queeld Ventures Ltd and Others [2025] EWCA Civ 951 – joint appeals concerning, amongst other things, the enforcement of a Russian bankruptcy in England.
 Assisted Anthony Pavlovich as a pupil.